Harvans5/UnixShell/README.md

 # UnixShell
-Created a Unix Shell that accepts and reads basic command line requets
+Created a Unix Shell that accepts and reads basic command line requests